• home

 Location : Yala/Udawalawe National Park

 Drive out to the wilderness of Yala National Park (or Udawalawe National Park in the off season).
 Encompassing a variety of diverse ecosystems, the park has an impressive array of wildlife, including sloth bears and lots of birds.
-In the evening take a safari tour and get the binoculars out to search for the elusive leopards that lounge in trees or stalk through the brush, crocodiles that patrol the river or wild elephants that graze across the grasslands.
-Please note that during times of inclement weather, such as heavy rainfall, it may not be possible to visit the national parks and an alternative activity will be arranged.
+In the evening, take a safari and search for the elusive leopards that lounge in trees or stalk through the brush, crocodiles that patrol the river or wild elephants that graze across the grasslands.

 Day :9